fbpx

 District 11, situated in the central part of Singapore, is also regarded as a prime residential area.
 It has 7 areas gazetted as GCB areas, such as Bukit Tunggal, Camden Park, Eng Neo Avenue, Raffles Park, and Swiss Club Road.

-The GCBs located in District 11 are in high demand due to their proximity to a variety of amenities as well as the Central Business District, making them a prime choice for affluent Singaporeans.
-At the same time, the district is also a popular choice for expatriates seeking high-quality rental GCBs.
+The landed properties, particularly GCBs, located in District 11 are in high demand due to their proximity to a variety of amenities as well as the Central Business District, making them a prime choice for affluent Singaporeans.
+At the same time, the district is also an expatriate-friendly choice for those seeking high-quality rental GCBs.

 As for transportation, the district has numerous bus routes and is served by the North-South and Downtown MRT lines.